Important information: How to spot a scam

 • No general numbers: You won’t receive texts from unidentified or personal phone numbers.

-If you receive a suspicious SMS, report it to the authorities.
+If you receive a suspicious SMS, please do not respond - report it to the authorities or block the sender via your phone’s Block Sender ability.

 EasyPark scam message EN SE